It is a fact that people who are using Joomla! are loving it, but there is always one small thing that keeps in mind.

 But if hackers, spammers, machines and/or visitors couldn't reach your /administrator or could know that you are using Joomla! by looking at the source code, these numbers could decrease.

 You can view the online demo by going to the following URL: Hide My Joomla!
 Demo

-Hide My Joomla! is currently working on Joomla 3.x only, I am working on it to make it work with Joomla 2.5.x
+Hide My Joomla! is currently working on Joomla 3.x only and Apache based servers Only !, I am working on it to make it work with Joomla 2.5.x